 2) A Memorandum of Understanding (MOU) is an official document designed to inform administrators, faculty and other institutional constituents of reciprocal resolve to engage in sustainable partnership activities.
 An MOU is generally broader and more formal than an LOI, with the potential for partnerships involving multiple faculty/staff members or multiple departments at both institutions.
 In most cases, Purdue’s concept of MOUs is that they do not contain specific and binding institutional commitments, but rather such commitments would be spelled out in separate Activity Agreements (see below).
 Please see the MOU template.
 See drafting and approval process (left tab).

-3) An Activity Agreement (AA) is an official document designed to inform administrators, faculty and other institutional constituents that the partnership has reached a stage where institutions commit the time and resources needed to develop and support specific tangible activities.
-Normally, an academic dean, department head, center director or their designee will generate internal documentation of the financial/resource commitments and interact with OGP and the respective GAC representative to ensure the activity content that they want included in the AA is defined before OGP seeking the assistance of Sponsored Program Services (SPS).
+3) An Activity Agreement (AA) is an official document designed to inform administrators, faculty, and other institutional constituents that the partnership has reached a stage where institutions are ready to commit the time and resources needed to develop and support specific tangible activities.
+Normally, an academic dean, department head, center director or their designee will generate internal documentation of the financial/resource commitments and interact with OGP and the respective GAC representative to ensure the activity content that they want included in the AA is defined before OGP seeks the assistance of the Legal Counsel’s Office for document preparation and/or review.
 While an MOU often serves as an “umbrella” document formalizing a non-binding institutional partnership, an AA can serve as an addendum that describes specific institutional commitments.
 An AA can also serve as a stand-alone document.
 Signing an MOU is thus not a pre-requisite for signing an AA.
 Please see the example AA template.
 (AA example).
 See drafting and approval process (left tab).

 Note: A Student Exchange Agreement is an example of a very specific type of Activity Agreement.
 Please consult the Office of Programs for Study Abroad for procedures for and issues related to Student Exchange Agreements.